AlexanderAdelAU/Rule-Propagated-Service-Orchestration/README.md

 # Rule-Propagated-Service-Orchestration

-A decentralized workflow orchestration architecture that eliminates central coordination bottlenecks by embedding orchestration logic as executable rules at service boundaries.
+RPSO is a decentralized workflow orchestration architecture that eliminates central coordination bottlenecks by embedding orchestration logic as executable rules at service boundaries.
+Unlike traditional orchestrators that maintain global workflow state in a central engine, DORA distributes coordination intelligence to autonomous service nodes that make local routing decisions based on locally-cached rules while maintaining global workflow coherence through token-based state propagation.
+The architecture operates through a two-phase approach: compile-time transformation of declarative JSON workflow specifications into service-specific rule fragments, followed by runtime execution where services independently evaluate rules to determine routing without inter-service coordination.
+Implementation of an emergency department workflow demonstrates measurable benefits in failure isolation.

 ## Overview